 Accommodation in Caye Caulker

-In southern Belize, the pretty village of Placencia is growing rapidly in popularity.
+Placencia Village is the best place to stay for the biggest variety of activities that are fun for the whole family.
 Placencia is another former fishing village now turned into a tourist hotspot.
 It forms part of the pristine Placencia peninsula- 16 miles of stunning coastline.
 Placencia Village is a great base from which to explore other parts of the peninsula.
 There are numerous luxury hotels to choose from in Placencia, and a range of high-quality local restaurants.

 Placencia is also famous for its watersport activities, especially snorkeling.
 It is perfectly situated at the southern end of the Belize Barrier Reef.
 Snorkeling reaches its peak during the whale shark season.
 Many tourists and locals are eager to swim with the whale sharks- fascinating and friendly creatures!
 For adventurous travelers, taking a day trip to the jungle is a great option.
 The Cockscomb Basin Wildlife Sanctuary reserve is ideal for hikers and animal lovers, and is easily reachable from Placencia.